Here are the top Institutional holders of Trevena Inc. (TRVN) shares

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 7.08 million shares valued at $15.15 million.
 The investor’s holdings represent 4.39% of the TRVN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is NEA Management Company, LLC with 3.81 million shares valued at $8.16 million to account for 2.36% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 2.63 million shares representing 1.63% and valued at over $5.63 million, while Geode Capital Management, LLC holds 0.70% of the shares totaling 1.14 million with a market value of $2.43 million.

-The stock witnessed a -22.99% loss in the last 1 month and extending the period to 3 months gives it a -6.22%, and is 2.93% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.94% over the week and 7.75% over the month.
+The stock witnessed a -14.59% gain in the last 1 month and extending the period to 3 months gives it a -11.56%, and is -5.69% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.44% over the week and 7.63% over the month.

 Trevena Inc. (TRVN) Analyst Forecasts